 9. Remove buns and place on a rack to cool.
 Serve warm.

-11. To reheat, cover with a damp paper towel and place into the microwave for up to 1 minute or until warmed through.
+• To reheat, cover with a damp paper towel and place into the microwave for 40-60 seconds from the refrigerator.

 Did you make this recipe?